 - Never give out your personal information, such as contact details, until you’ve met a person face to face and feel at ease with them.
 Scammers rely on getting access to their victims in different ways.

-- Do not send intimate photos—especially with your face showing. sweetheart scammers could use these later to blackmail you.
+- Do not send intimate photos—especially with your face showing.
+Sweetheart scammers could use these later to blackmail you (this is sometimes called "sextortion").

 - If you like someone, ask for a quick phone or video chat.
 If they refuse or make up outlandish excuses, that’s a red flag.

 - If you’re interested in someone on a dating app, ask to meet up with that person.
 Always meet in a public place until you’re feeling comfortable.
-And like with video chat, refusal to meet up (especially multiple refusals) is a warning sign you shouldn’t ignore.
+And, as with video chat, any refusal to meet up (especially multiple refusals) is a warning sign you shouldn’t ignore.

 What to do if you think you’re the victim of a sweetheart scam

 First, there’s no reason to feel ashamed or embarrassed.
-These criminals are clever, and any of us could fall prey to their trickery.
+These criminals are clever, and any of us could fall prey to a sweetheart scam.
 Here’s what to do if you believe you’ve been conned:

 - File a report with the online dating app or social media website where the scammer first contacted you.